How Can I Tell If My Solar Panel System is Working or Not?

 More than half of Australia’s solar panel systems work below the standard.
 Worse, about 14% of Australia’s solar panel systems experience major damages every year that may eventually stop them from doing their intended purpose.

 These damages often start small that may continue unnoticed.
 That is until the homeowners notice either major damage on the solar panels or perhaps a significant increase in their electric bills.
 If this is the case, gone are the solar panel’s intended purpose of saving the owner some money.
+Check out our full blog to counter the solar panel problems.

 Select your house type